-To help, we’ve compiled a roundup of all the best kid-oriented graduation party ideas to help you prepare for a low-stress, high-fun occasion.
+To help, we’ve compiled a roundup of all the best kid-oriented elementary graduation party ideas to help you prepare for a low-stress, high-fun occasion.
 These are ideal for tweens but also work for kindergarten graduation.

 Balloon Arches